What Is An Emotional Bank Account? How To Use It And Make Deposits

 Use your body language to express that you're listening.
 Turn towards them and lean in.
 Make eye contact and nod.
 Really listen.
 Don't listen to respond; listen to show your support.

 If giving your full attention to each other is a struggle, set aside one evening each week to reconnect.
 Turn off all distractions and focus on each other.
 Take turns talking about how your week went.
 And then talk about how you want your next week to go.
-These chats may not only make you feel closer together, but they can be a helpful tool in personal growth.
+These chats may not only make you feel closer together, but they can be a helpful tool for personal growth.
 You can voice your problems and goals so that you can feel supported and move forward.

 Keep commitments